kosten00/TestTask/README.md

    - '-a', '-d': sorting mode (ascending or descending), optional, sort in ascending order by default;
    - '-s', '-i': data type (strings or integers), required;
    - path of the output file, required;
-   - paths of the output files, atleast one;
+   - paths of the input files, atleast one;

 Examples: